tonioreign/Scheduler/README.md

 ### Purpose of the Application

-The primary objective of this application is to offer a user-friendly, optimized GUI-based scheduling desktop application.
+The main goal of this application is to provide an easy-to-use, efficient, and visually appealing scheduling desktop app with a graphical user interface.

 ### Author Details